plantbreeding/BrAPI-Manuscript2/manuscript.md

 #### G-Crunch

 <!-- Josh -->
-G-Crunch is an upcoming user-facing analysis tool that attempts to fill the space of simple, user driven analytics requests, with a generic user interface and the ability to swap out data sources and analysis tools.
-G-Crunch hopes to streamline repeatable, debuggable, simple analytic requests and results.
+G-Crunch is an upcoming user-facing analysis tool that integrates genomic and phenotypic data to fulfill the need for simple, user driven analytics requests.
+It includes a generic user interface and the ability to swap out data sources and analysis tools.
+The G-Crunch team hopes to streamline repeatable, debuggable, simple analytic requests and results.

 G-Crunch, as a tool, couldn't feasibly exist without BrAPI.
 The support of BrAPI interfaces allows G-Crunch to use one unified request method, and adapt to the user's (BrAPI-compliant) existing network of tools.
 This lowers the barrier to entry for adoption, and makes analysis pipelines easily repeatable.